eficode-academy/github-actions-katas/labs/storing-artifacts.md

 ```
 </details>

-Push that up to your repository and check the actions tab.
+Push that up to your repository and check the Actions tab.

 Ohh no! the linting failed!
 What happened?